fetian-debug/ecomerce2/DEPLOYMENT.md

 Your e-commerce application should now be running on your Hostinger VPS with Docker.
 This setup includes:

 - Node.js application containerized with Docker
-- MongoDB database for data storage
+- PostgreSQL database for data storage
 - Nginx as a reverse proxy
 - SSL certificates for secure HTTPS connections
-- Automated backups
+- Automated database backups

 For additional support, visit the Hostinger help center or contact their customer support.